EnigmaCurry/homelab/README.md

    * Add your own administrative ssh key to login to the console if necessary.

-   * Choose whatever hostname you want, front end users won't see this name.
-In this example, choose 'docker', when fully qualified that would be *docker.app.example.com*.
-This will be your droplet host to administer.
+   * Choose whatever hostname you want for the server, front end users won't see this name.
+In this example, choose 'atomic', when fully qualified that would be *atomic.app.example.com*.
+This is the hostname that you would use to ssh into the droplet.

    * Select additional options: